StrawberryBe/analytics-platform.de-DE/help/components/exports/manage-export-logs.md

 1. Wählen Sie die [!UICONTROL **Protokolle**] Registerkarte.

-1. Geben Sie auf der Registerkarte &quot;Suchen&quot;alle Informationen ein, die mit dem gesuchten Protokoll verknüpft sind.
+1. Geben Sie im Suchfeld alle Informationen ein, die mit dem gesuchten Protokoll verknüpft sind.
 Sie können in einer beliebigen Spalte der Tabelle nach Daten suchen.

 <!-- removed for MVP: Retry an export You can re-run the export associated with the selected log, using the data as it was on the day the log was originally exported.
 This is useful when selecting a log that show a failed export or when selecting a log that was accidentally deleted.